 It’s important because the income earned on capital supporting a pension is concessionally taxed in the fund at 0%.
 A cap was introduced to limit the amount of tax-free funds available to retirees in retirement phase.

 A transfer balance account will be established for you once you start a retirement income stream.
 It’s a record of all the events that count towards your TBC.

 What is, and isn’t, included in my transfer balance cap?

 If you start a transition-to-retirement income stream (TRIS) before you retire, it will not be included in your transfer balance account.
 This also applies to any amount you have in an accumulation account.

 The ATO says that a TRIS starts to count towards your TBC on the day it becomes a retirement phase income stream based on its value on that day.

 However, all your retirement income stream amounts at any point in time and your accumulation amounts are included in your TSB.

-Although the same limit applies to both your transfer balance amount and your total superannuation balance in some instances, they are not the same thing.
+Although the same limit applies to both your transfer balance cap amount and your total super balance in some instances, they are not the same thing.
 It’s important to remember how they are calculated to avoid extra tax.